agentydragon/agentydragon.github.io/posts/2016-10-05-knowledge-base-completion.markdown

 <div>Simplified Knowledge Vault architecture</div>
 </figure>

-My system will be open-source and will extend Wikidata.
+My system is open-source and extends Wikidata.
 The repository is at <https://github.com/MichalPokorny/master>.

-So far, I have been getting infrastructure set up.
+So far, I have been setting up my infrastructure.
 A week back, I finally got the first version of my pipeline, with the stupidest algorithm and the smallest data I could use, running and predicting end-to-end!

 The system generated 116 predictions with an estimated probability higher than 0.5.
 Samples include:

 | Subject                          | Relation                  | Object           | Probability | Is this fact true? |
 |----------------------------------|---------------------------|------------------|-------------|--------------------|